[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 [Guest Post] When Your Antidepressant is Anti-Libido by Destiny Marshall

 Remember the fantastic guest post about navigating OCPD and sex back in October?
-I’m delighted to welcome writer Destiny Marshall (she/her) back again today with another post about antidepressants and libido – a struggle I know all too well!
-This post was inspired by, and forms a companion piece of sorts, to Karen Colby’s personal essay about losing her libido in her 50s and then finding it again in her 60s.
+I’m delighted to welcome writer Destiny Marshall (she/her) back again today with another post about depression, antidepressants and libido – a struggle I know all too well!

 Over to Destiny!